-- (1) conserve, revive or promote wisdom, arts, culture, tradition and good customs at both local and national levels; - (2) manage, maintain and utilise natural resources, environment and biodiversity in a balanced and sustainable manner, in accordance with the procedures as provided by law; - (3) sign a joint petition to propose recommendations to a State agency to carry out any act which will be beneficial to the people or to the community, or refrain from any act which will affect the peaceful living of the people or community, and be notified expeditiously of the result of the consideration thereof, provided that the State agency, in considering such recommendations, shall also permit the people relevant thereto to participate in the consideration process in accordance with the procedures as provided by law: - (4) establish a community welfare system.
+- (1) conserve, revive or promote wisdom, arts, culture, tradition and good customs at both local and national levels; - (2) manage, maintain and utilise natural resources, environment and biodiversity in a balanced and sustainable manner, in accordance with the procedures as provided by law; - (3) sign a joint petition to propose recommendations to a State agency to carry out any act which will benefit the people and community, or refrain from any act which will affect the peaceful living of the people or community, and be notified expeditiously of the result of the consideration thereof, provided that the State agency, in considering such recommendations, shall also permit the people relevant thereto to participate in the consideration process in accordance with the procedures as provided by law; - (4) establish community welfare system.

-The rights of a person and a community under paragraph one shall also include the right to collaborate with a local administrative organisation or the State to carry out such act.
+The rights of a person and community under paragraph one shall also include the right to collaborate with a local administrative organisation or the State to carry out such act.